Knoxville DUI Defense Attorney

 - Driving while under the influence of alcohol and drugs (regardless of your BAC) that impair your ability to drive; drugs can include any substance that affects your central nervous system, from street drugs to prescription drugs and even over-the-counter drugs

 - Driving with a BAC of .04 percent or higher as a commercial license holder while driving a commercial vehicle

-You can be convicted of a DUI when in physical control of your vehicle even if you are not moving down the road.
-In the above scenarios, you are considered to be an impaired driver who does not have the ability to safely operate your vehicle.
+You can be convicted of a DUI when physically controlling your vehicle, even if you are not moving down the road.
+In the above scenarios, you are considered an impaired driver who cannot operate your vehicle safely.

 Your penalties for DUI will depend on whether you are facing a first, second, third, or subsequent offense.
 First offenses are the most common and can carry the following penalties:

-- If your BAC measured .15 or more, minimum time in jail will be seven days
+- If your BAC measured .15 or more, the minimum time in jail will be seven days

 - Loss of your license for a year